oracle/graaljs/graal-nodejs/doc/api/vm.md

 Evaluate the module.

-This must be called after the module has been instantiated; otherwise it will throw an error.
+This must be called after the module has been linked; otherwise it will throw an error.
 It could be called also when the module has already been evaluated, in which case it will do one of the following two things:

-- return `undefined` if the initial evaluation ended in success (`module.status` is `'evaluated'`)
+* return `undefined` if the initial evaluation ended in success (`module.status` is `'evaluated'`)
-- rethrow the same exception the initial evaluation threw if the initial evaluation ended in an error (`module.status` is `'errored'`)
+* rethrow the same exception the initial evaluation threw if the initial evaluation ended in an error (`module.status` is `'errored'`)

 This method cannot be called while the module is being evaluated